spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-implementation.md

 {% info_block infoBox %}

-Oryx is built in typescript with fairly strict typing configurations.
-This ensures high quality standards and a good developer experience.
-You are free to use TypeScript in your application code, or leave it out.
-If you do use TypeScript, you are in charge of the TypeScript configuration (`.tsconfig`) that is used in your application, so you can decide on how strict the configuration should be.
+Oryx is built in TypeScript with fairly strict typing configurations.
+This ensures high-quality standards and a good developer experience.
+If you decide to use TypeScript in your code, which is optional, you are in charge of the TypeScript configuration: `.tsconfig`.
+So you decide how strict the configuration should be.

 {% endinfo_block %}